geostyler/geostyler-homepage/README.md

 ## Releases

-A new docker image will be releases via github action when pushing a tag.
+A new docker image will be released via github action when pushing a tag.
 The tagname will be used as the image version.